rachellevanger/tda-persistence-explorer/README.md

 # Installation

-Installation is accomplished by typing the following from the root of repository:
+Type the following from the root of repository in order to install the program:

     ./install.sh